-Tributes to civil-rights icon John Lewis pour in from leaders across the country
+Tributes to John Lewis pour in from leaders across the country

-The tributes to civil-rights icon John Lewis poured in Saturday morning, as leaders from across the political spectrum expressed gratitude and reverence for Lewis’s commitment to racial justice, even at great personal cost.
+The tributes to Rep. John Lewis poured in Saturday morning, as leaders from across the political spectrum expressed gratitude and reverence for the civil rights icon’s commitment to racial justice, even at great personal cost.

 “I first met John when I was in law school, and I told him then that he was one of my heroes.
-Years later, when I was elected a U.S. Senator, I told him that I stood on his shoulders,” President Barack Obama wrote in a eulogy on Medium.
+Years later, when I was elected a U.S. Senator, I told him that I stood on his shoulders,” former president Barack Obama wrote in a eulogy on Medium.
 “When I was elected President of the United States, I hugged him on the inauguration stand before I was sworn in and told him I was only there because of the sacrifices he made.”

-It was appropriate then that his final public act was to visit the newly named Black Lives Matter plaza on a street leading to the White House -a symbol of the progress the country has made on issues of racial justice and the work that still needed to be done.
+It was appropriate then that his final public act was to visit the newly named Black Lives Matter Plaza on a street leading to the White House -a symbol of the progress the country has made on issues of racial justice and the work that still needed to be done.

-Washington, D.C., Mayor Muriel Bowser, D, who accompanied Lewis on that visit, described Lewis “as the conscience of Congress … the conscience of our nation.”
+D.C.
+Democratic Mayor Muriel Bowser, who accompanied Lewis on that visit, described him “as the conscience of Congress . . . the conscience of our nation.”

 “John Lewis had faith in our nation and in the next generation,” she wrote on Twitter.
 “He warned us not to get lost in despair.
 So, in this moment of grief, we are hopeful – we are hopeful that, collectively, we can live up to his legacy.”

-Trump is spending the day at his private golf club in Sterling, Va.

-White House press secretary Kayleigh McEnany tweeted that Lewis “was an icon of the civil rights movement, and he leaves an enduring legacy that will never be forgotten.”

-Former Vice President Joe Biden, the presumptive Democratic nominee for president, released a statement on behalf of himself and his wife, Jill.
+Former vice president Joe Biden, the presumptive Democratic nominee for president, released a stirring statement on behalf of himself and his wife, Jill.

 “We are made in the image of God, and then there is John Lewis,” Biden began.
 “How could someone in flesh and blood be so courageous, so full of hope and love in the face of so much hate, violence, and vengeance?”